Yes it's now post-Christmas that's so weird...so here's the 411,

 In other news, i'm trying to beat my apparent developing OCD by turning the volume in my car to 36.

 Edit: Oh yeah i forgot.
 So when i recovered on Sunday i went out shopping.
 And bought a dress, for no apparent reason.
 And i had told my friend i'd take her to some tile place, but because the one way streets in Dublin are ridiculously excessive, we didn't make it.
 Dropped her home, and then shoved a bag in my eye.
+I don't even know how it happened, one minute the bag was in my hand, the next it was piercing my eyeball, worst part was it was my good eye!

 so basically i think the moral is, don't stop drinking, it will ruin your health and life :/